freshworks/crayons/packages/crayons-core/src/components/form/readme.md

 Type: `Promise<void>`

 ### `setFieldValue(field: string, value: any, shouldValidate?: boolean) => Promise<void>`

 Method to set value on the form field.

+param: field - name of the form field
+param: value - value of the form field
+param: shouldValidate - should this form field be validated with the updated value.
+Default to true.

 #### Returns

 Type: `Promise<void>`

 ### `setFieldsRequiredStatus(requiredStatusObj: FormRequired<FormValues>) => Promise<void>`

 Method to set required status on form fields

+param: requiredStatusObj - Object with key as form field name and value denoting if the field should be marked as required or not
+example: `{ first_name: true, last_name: false }`

+#### Returns

+Type: `Promise<void>`

+### `setFieldsValue(valuesObj: FormValues, shouldValidate?: boolean) => Promise<void>`

+Method to set values on the form fields.

+param: valuesObj - Object with key as form field name and value as the updated value for the field
+example: `{ first_name: "new name", last_name: "new last name" }`
+param: shouldValidate - should this form be validated with the updated values.
+Default to true.

 #### Returns

 Type: `Promise<void>`

 ## Dependencies